ssanj/sensory-underload/README.md

     On Macos it should be `~/Library/Application Support/Sublime Text/Packages`

+## Usage

 You should now see the following UI color schemes under `UI: Select Color Scheme` in the command palette:
 1. Scala to the Min (Specially built for Scala)
 1. Free your mind (Almost no highlighting at all)

+Consider installing the `scala-sensory-underload.sublime-syntax` for your scala files for a more customised experience.